-Restoration Point is a conspicuous point of land on the southern end of Bainbridge Island, about 7 miles (11 km) east-northeast of Bremerton and 7 miles (11 km) west-southwest of Seattle, Washington.
+Cape Alava is a point of land on the outer coast of the Olympic Peninsula, about 22 miles (35 km) northwest of Forks and 15 miles (24 km) southwest of Neah Bay, Washington.

 About the background graphic

 This ‘warming stripe’ graphic is a visual representation of the change in global temperature from 1850 (top) to 2019 (bottom).
 Each stripe represents the average global temperature for one year.
 The average temperature from 1971-2000 is set as the boundary between blue and red.
 The colour scale goes from -0.7°C to +0.7°C. The data are from the UK Met Office HadCRUT4.6 dataset.

 Click here for more information about the #warmingstripes.